 After a long day under the scorching Arizona sun, there’s nothing quite like splashing cool water on your face.
 Unfortunately, many Arizona residents encounter the common problem of hot water coming out of the cold water tap.
 If you’ve been asking Google, “Why did hot water come out of my cold water tap?” you’re undoubtedly one of them.
 This is a frustrating problem that has several possible causes.
-If your cold water tap is consistently giving you hot water, it may be time to call a licensed plumber out to check out the problem.
+If your cold water tap is consistently giving you hot water, then it may be time to call a licensed plumber out to check out the problem.
+In the meantime, though, what’s causing the issue in the first place?
 At Intelligent Design, our licensed plumbers have found that the following are the most common answers to “Why did hot water come out of my cold water tap?”

 The Most Common Reason for “Why Did Hot Water Come Out of My Cold Water Tap?”